Jerry Della Salla: Television

 Best Actor Award, for his comedic as well dramatic portrayal of small town cop Tom Sykousky, in the award-winning short film Broken.
 The movie would go on to screen at several film festivals, including the Woodstock Film Festival and Gen Art Film Festival, where it also won best short.
 The film eventually distributed to Brazilian television, under an agreement with HBO and their Independent division Hypnotic.
 That same year, he co-starred in the gritty New York drama Mourning Glory, opposite a cast including Bill Sage, Jon Abrahams and Michael Irby.
 The film won several awards including Best Directorial Debut at the 2001 New York International Independent Film and Video Festival, and a supporting actor nomination for Della Salla in the role of Rocco.
-In 2006 he co-starred in Personal Sergeant, a made-for-TV movie that aired on the Hallmark's Family Channel starring character actor Victor Argo.
+In 2006 he co-starred in Personal Sergeant, a made-for-TV movie that aired on the Hallmark's Family Channel starring famed character actor Victor Argo.
+Currently he's the voice of Stripe the Bass, in the Allendale Christian Medias faith based cartoon: Tiny Ocean Tails.

 Film

 Della Salla's largest role to date was in 2010, co-starring as Met-D platoon sergeant Wilkins in Universal Studios war epic Green Zone.
 Playing opposite Matt Damon and directed by Paul Greengrass, Della Salla cited his theater and recent military combat experience as being the overall advantage to his casting.
 Shortly after, he would co-star as Marine Lt.
 Marks in the 2013 TV One film A Christmas Blessing, with David Banner, Omari Hardwick, and Luenell.
 The made for cable holiday movie was directed by Russ Parr, and was shot on location in Atlanta, Georgia and Santa Clarita, CA. It airs annually during the holiday season.

 In August 2018, Della Salla received a nomination for Best Actor for his lead performance in the short film Wireless, which premiered at the 168 Film Project, a Christian film festival in Hollywood, screening at the L.A.
 Live theater.
 A dark comedy, Wireless is Della Salla's story of mobster Tommy 'The Off' Dragna, who eventually comes to believe in Jesus Christ while struggling to perform a hit on a known informant.
 The film was recognized at the festival with a total of twelve nominations, and ultimately won two awards including Best Supporting Actress and Best 168 Film (Alumni Category).
+In 2023, his screenplay 'Miracle at Camp Redemption' became a Nominee for Best Script- Based on a True Story, at the prestigious International Christian Film and Music Festival of Orlando, and was a Winner for Best Screenplay at the Content Media Film Festival in Texas.